-Day Chairs: Tim Traver (lead), David Behring, Lisa Bobadilla, Kathy Chiverton, Elizabeth Graswich, and Andy Li
+Day Chairs: Ann Lucena (lead), David Behring, Sumita Bhandari, Lisa Bobadilla, and Kathy Chiverton

-During this session, participants acquire an understanding of the role communication plays in leadership including the exploration of the role of communication in crisis vs. the day-to-day setting, the ever-changing role of technology in communication, and how the various types of new media influence public opinion.
+During this session, participants acquire an understanding of the role communication plays in leadership including the ever-changing role of technology in communication and how the various types of new media influence public opinion.

-Day Chairs: Elizabeth Graswich (lead), Newell Arnerich, Bill Clarkson, and Bob Combs
+Day Chairs: Elizabeth Graswich (lead), Sumita Bhandari, and Robert Combs

 Class members gain an appreciation for the variety of issues facing today’s educators and the educational system and gain insight into how these issues impact our local education community (San Ramon Valley Unified School District).
 Members also have opportunities to observe student learning and school climate through classroom observations and shadowing the principal of a local school.

 This session begins at the San Ramon Valley Fire Protection District Board Room, where we will meet to pick up a “to-go” breakfast and review the day’s objectives.
-We will leave promptly at 8:30 am for the tour of the Concord Naval Weapons Station redevelopment site via bus.
-We will return to the SRVFPD Board Room for lunch and an afternoon of discussions and group exercises.
+We will leave promptly at 8:20 am for a presentation at the City of Concord’s Council Chambers and a tour of the Concord ReUse Project (redevelopment of the Concord Naval Weapons Station) via bus.
+We will return to the SRVFPD Board Room for lunch and an afternoon of discussion and the group exercise.

-Day Chairs: Lisa Bobadilla, David Behring, Robert Combs, and Paige Meyer
+Day Chairs: Lisa Bobadilla, David Behring, and Robert Combs

-Day Chairs: Mitchell Hopson (lead), Kathy Chiverton and Shelley Despotakis
+Day Chairs: Mitchell Hopson (lead), Kathy Chiverton and Ann Lucena

 The final class wraps up the program with leadership concepts that apply to both your professional and personal life.
 The Ring of Reciprocity will reinforce your connection to each other.